frank26080115/EdgeTX-Scripts-and-FW-Collection/mixes/basic-robot-mix/readme.md

 If you've wired a drive motor backwards, edit the channel direction from the `outputs` menu, select which side and edit the `direction` setting to be `INV`.

+Channel 31 and 32 has an `EXPO` curve item set, it's default to 25%.
+Edit these two curves to fit your needs, 0% means linear.

 There are a few logical switches being used by this mix:

  * L57 is the weapon off switch (true = weapon off)